sanchariGr/RubySeleniumFramework/README.md

 (with a higher Firefox version 'Capybara::Selenium::Driver' has to be set with 'Remote::Capabilities.firefox(marionette: false)')
 - Run tests using 'cucumber' from the project location

-# Run browser in the background to make tests run faster.
-When run in the foreground, browser is not able to click a linkText.
-This might be a browser window size related issue and not test related since the tests work successfully when browser is in the background.